 Top Tips

-- Make sure your chicken breast is at room temperature before searing.
+- Always make sure your chicken breast is at room temperature before cooking, so it cooks evenly.

-- You will get the best sear if your chicken is completely dry.
+- You will get the best sear when your chicken is completely dry.
+Pat drying with paper towels is important to absorb any excess moisture.

 - Always season your cast iron skillet properly to prevent any food from sticking and the same applies for this recipe.

-- Be patient and do not flip your chicken over too early as this could potentially cause your chicken to stick.
+- When searing, be patient and do not flip your chicken over too early as this could potentially cause your chicken to stick.

-- Season generously with your Cajun seasoning and kosher salt unless your following a low-sodium diet watch your salt intake.
+- Season generously with your Cajun seasoning and kosher salt unless you're following a low-sodium diet.

-- Again, if you're not used to cooking chicken breast, or it didn't come out too great in the past, remember to brine first and use an instant read meat thermometer to check the the internal temp reaches 165 and not higher.
+- If you're not used to cooking chicken breast, or you've tried in the past, but it came out dry and bland remember to brine and use an instant read meat thermometer to check that the internal temperature reaches 165 degrees and not higher.

 FAQs